lvreynoso/rainbow-squares/README.md

-# Game-Starter-Empty
+# Rainbow Squares

-Empty SpriteKit project for MOB 1.1
+Playing with SpriteKit for MOB-1-1

-This is an empty SpriteKit project that contains the minimum needed to get started with SpriteKit.